 This report will include a discussion on the:

-- effects on landscape and visual amenity; - proposal's distance from potentially affected parties where the effects will be 'low' or less than 'low'; and, - methodological approach used in rating the effects.
+- Effects on landscape and visual amenity. - Proposal's distance from potentially affected parties where the adverse effects will be at worst 'low' and for the majority, 'positive' effects at varying degrees. - Methodological approach used in rating the effects.